List of Star Trek television series: Section 31

-Announced in January 2019, a live-action television series, with a tentative title Section 31 will focus on the mirror universe's Philippa Georgiou and her adventures as a member of Starfleet's Section 31 division.
-Michelle Yeoh will reprise her role from Discovery, with Bo Yeon Kim and Erika Lippoldt serving as co-showrunners.
-The series is reported to feature an ensemble cast.
+Announced in January 2019, a live-action television series, with a tentative title Section 31 would focus on the mirror universe's Philippa Georgiou and her adventures as a member of Starfleet's Section 31 division.
+Michelle Yeoh would reprise her role from Discovery, with Bo Yeon Kim and Erika Lippoldt serving as co-showrunners.
+The series was reported to feature an ensemble cast.
+In April 2023, the project was announced to be redeveloped as a film for Paramount+, with Olatunde Osunsanmi directing from a script by Craig Sweeny.